ch-stark/argocdpoliciesblog/blog.md

 * You can use PolicyGenerator (at Runtime) which also can be used for integration of Kyverno and Gatekeeper

-In the following example we use a Policy for creating an `ArgoCD-Notification` config map using PolicyGenerator.
-This way you integrate Argo CD Notifications into RHACM GitOps bootstrap policies.
-As the config map already contains templating-expression we disable RHACM-Templating for this Policy in the PolicyGenerator
-file.
   PolicyGenerator can be used in ArgoCD to transform `yaml-resources` to Policies at Runtime.
-The integration works via CustomTooling as you see [here](https://argo-cd.readthedocs.io/en/stable/operator-manual/custom_tools/).
+The integration works via
+  CustomTooling as you see [here](https://argo-cd.readthedocs.io/en/stable/operator-manual/custom_tools/).

 * Governance focused UI-support (Governance-Dashboard) which enables you to drill down into errors from every single Policy.